Retirement Readiness Statement

-The Retirement Readiness Statement is an annual statement that is designed to show your projected monthly income from Wespath-administered retirement plans and programs, and estimated monthly benefits from Social Security.
+The Retirement Readiness Statement is an annual statement that is designed to show your projected monthly income from Wespath-administered retirement plans and programs, and estimated monthly benefits from Social Security, if applicable.
 The statement attempts to answer three questions:

 How much retirement income you are expected to need

 Whether you are projected to have a gap

 This overview will explain how to read the statement and answer questions you may have about how your statement was created.

 The top half of the first page of the statement offers an at-a-glance overview of whether you are expected to meet your retirement income needs.